pydy/pydy/docs/examples/rattleback.rst

 Get the position of the contact point, using Kane's explicit solution given in the paper mentioned above.
-Compile with symjit.
+As they are evaluated in every call to the r.h.s. during numerical integration, compile with ``symjit`` for speed.

 .. jupyter-execute::